The second meeting of the New Jersey Cannabis Regulatory Commission (CRC) was held, focusing on third-party cannabis lab testing regulations.

 “These are patients that are paying exorbitant fees for top-notch prices medicine, and they are not receiving it,” he added.
 “We found that when patients have actually confronted the dispensaries about the mold in their product, they were told if they said or commented about again.
 They were told they would be asked not to come back to that dispensary.”

 Zach K said also said there was an issue of air conditioning fluid into the plants at Harmony.

 “We should issue the micro license very, very quickly,” said Justin Alpert.
 He argued it would give them a leg up on their larger competitors.

 “Please give consideration to the locals who are applying for licenses,” said an individual called Seth.

 He added that a micro business can only have 10 employees, limiting their capacity to grow, which should be increased.

-Brown said the legislation established the limits in the law on micro-businesses such as 2,500 sq ft and a max of 10 employees, and the CRC cannot change them.
+Brown said the legislation established the limits in the law on micro-businesses such as 2,500 sq ft and a max of 10 employees.
+The CRC cannot change them.

 “We’ve been waiting and waiting and waiting.
 We’ve basically exhausted all our resources,” Levi Holmes of the company 93 ID, which applied for a license in 2019.
 He explained they have been paying a lot of money to maintain facilities.
 Many businesspeople have similar stories.